jxmot/github-graphql-snippets/pagination/README.md

 # GraphQL Pagination

+*Pagination* is the arrangement of a list of items.
+The entire list of items are broken done into smaller groups (*pages*) so the list is easier to navigate.
+In general the *pages* are the same size with the exception of the *last page*.
+It is possible that the last page may contain a smaller group of items as compare to the previouse pages.

+In this document I will retrieve a list of my *starred repositories*.
+I've starred over 200 so when I request a list of them they will be grouped into *pages*.
+The GitHub V4 API will proved a unique ID for each page.
+Navigation is accomplished by using those page IDs to navigate up or down in the list of starred repositories.

 ## Queries and Pagination

 It took me a bit to understand how *pagination* works under the GitHub's implementation of GraphQL.
 Honestly it isn't that difficult.
 But the available documentation does not seem to provide any *workable* examples or a very clear explanation.